 This is why we suspect that in the event of a second lockdown, virtual viewings become the new ‘must have’ when it comes to property marketing.
 In many ways they’re the best of both worlds and do a good job of bridging the gap between a set of pictures and a physical viewing.
 But will buyers trust them as much as their own eyes?
 Likely not.

 If lockdown MK1 was anything to go by, entering a second lockdown would also see the jobs market take a considerable hit.
 Previously, the lack in custom saw a large proportion of staff made redundant, either because of business cut backs or them shutting down altogether.
 And as you’d expect, from this came various knock on effects.

 The most immediate was that numbers of proceedable property buyers slumped.
 By proceedable, we mean buyers who are able to progress with a purchase.
-A lack of regular income left many buyers unable to secure a mortgage, as their lack of income (even if they’d come from a high paying job), turned them into a high risk for mortgage lenders.
-And as any avid readers of our blog will know, mortgage lenders do not like risk!
+A lack of regular income left many buyers unable to secure a house repayments, as their lack of income (even if they’d come from a high paying job), turned them into a high risk for house repayments lenders.
+And as any avid readers of our blog will know, house repayments lenders do not like risk!

 Things were much the same with proceedbable buyers.
 Instead of making a purchase while competition across the market was low, the majority chose to hold out on a purchase until the end of lockdown – hence the mini boom.